OlympusDAO/olympus-frontend/README.md

 ### Feature Flags

 - Give: by default it is enabled.
-It can be disabled by setting the `REACT_APP_GIVE_ENABLED` environment variable to "false".
+It can be disabled by setting the `VITE_GIVE_ENABLED` environment variable to "false".

 ## Dashboard